redmadrobot-spb/memoirs-ios/README.md

 ### Testing

-If you need to test, what memoirs are outputting, please set `Memoir.Output.logInterceptor` closure.
-It will be called from all basic memoir implementations.
+If you need to test, what memoirs are outputting, please set `interceptor` closure when creating memoir instance.
+Also for memoirs that are asynchronous, you can set `useSyncOutput` when initializing.
+This will be slower, but all logs will be shown right away, when you called them.

 #### License